omsoo/Hello-Microverse/README.md

 #Setup

 You just need to clone the project to your local machine and run the files using your editor.
-In this branch (mobile-website-section) I tried to make a responsive view for a portfolio website and completed the Work/Experience session and also layed out the About session view.

 #Installation